UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/usage.md

 |----------------|-------|--------|
 | ISFOPER.SYSTEM | SDSF  | READ   |

-If the SDSF class is not activated yet, use following command to activate itfirst.
+If the SDSF class is not activated yet, use following command to activate it first.
 SETROPTS CLASSACT(SDSF)

 To use the Resource Access Control Facility (RACF) to authorize the use of an MVS command, issue commands similar to the commands in the following examples: RDEFINE SDSF ISFOPER.SYSTEM UACC(NONE) PERMIT ISFOPER.SYSTEM CLASS(SDSF) ID(userid or groupid) ACCESS(READ)